Happy New Year to you all.

 Dig as much of the root ball out as you can to minimise damage to the roots and thus increase your chances of the plant adjusting to its new home.

 Dig the new hole to such a depth that the shrub will be growing at the same level it was in its previous location.
-Avoid replanting too deeply or too shallow.
+Avoid replanting too deeply, or too shallow.
 Too deep and the stem may rot.
 Too shallow and the root ball may dry out.

-Mix just a little fresh compost with the soil from the new hole.
 Place the shrub in position and back fill around the roots with the soil.
 Firm the soil with your heel to consolidate the soil.
 Do this in stages as you go, rather than all in one go at the end, and the plant will be much better supported and its roots in better contact with the soil.

 Water the plant generously and mulch with compost or manure.
-If you have cats, place a coir ring around the tree on top of the freshly dug ground until the consolidates, Better still use a jute matting, which will allow rain water to penetrate more easily.
+If you have cats, place a coir ring around the tree on top of the freshly dug ground until the ground consolidates.
+Better still use a jute matting, which will allow rain water to penetrate more easily.
 Keep a close eye on the plant throughout the year for signs of stress and water well in dry periods.

 If you need help sourcing and planting the correct tree or shrub for your plot, please get in touch here.